Economy of Cambodia: Tourism

 In the 1960s, Cambodia was a prominent tourist destination in the Southeast Asian region.
 Due to protracted periods of civil war, insurgencies, and especially the genocidal regime of the Khmer Rouge (see Khmer Rouge Genocide), Cambodia's tourism industry was reduced to being virtually non-existent.
 Since the late 1990s, tourism is fast becoming Cambodia's second largest industry, just behind the garment manufacturing.
 In 2006, Cambodia's tourism sector generated a revenue of US$1.594 billion, which made up approximately 16% of the country's GDP.

 Cultural heritage tourism is especially popular in the country, with many foreign tourists visiting the ancient Hindu temple of Angkor Wat located in the Siem Reap province.
 Other popular tourist attractions include the Royal Palace, Phnom Penh, as well as ecotourism spots such as Tonlé Sap Lake and the Mekong River.

 The tourism industry in Cambodia has been perpetuated by the development of important transportation infrastructure; in particular Cambodia's two international airports in Phnom Penh and Siem Reap respectively.
-To the Cambodian economy, tourism has been a means for accumulation of foreign currency earnings and employment for the Cambodian workforce, with about 250,000 jobs generated in 2006.
-Meanwhile, challenges to the industry include a leakage of revenue to foreign markets due to a dependence on foreign goods as well as the prevalence of the Child sex tourism industry.
+To the Cambodian economy, tourism has been a means for the accumulation of foreign currency earnings and employment for the Cambodian workforce, with about 250,000 jobs generated in 2006.
+Meanwhile, challenges to the industry include leakage of revenue to foreign markets due to a dependence on foreign goods as well as the prevalence of the Child sex tourism industry.

 Gambling industry

 Construction

 The increase in tourist arrivals has led to growing demand for hotels and other forms of accommodation surrounding tourist hotspots.
 Siem Reap in particular has seen a construction boom in recent years.
-The capital Phnom Penh has also witnessed a growth in the construction and real estate sector.
+The capital Phnom Penh has also witnessed a growth in the construction and real estate sectors.
 Recently, planned projects that have been on the pipeline for several years have been shelved temporarily due to a reduction in foreign investment.
 From 2009, the Cambodian government has allowed foreigners to own condominiums.
 This has helped in attracting real estate investors from Thailand, Malaysia, Singapore and other countries.

 The construction sector attracted investment of $2.1 billion in 2012 which is a 72 per cent rise compared with 2011.
 Construction licenses issued stood at 1,694 projects in 2012, which was 20% lower than 2011 but they were higher in value.